Engine fire triggers new turbulence for Lockheed's F-35 jet

-RAF FAIRFORD England (Reuters) - Borne of the last downturn in U.S. military spending in the 1990s, Lockheed Martin Corp’s F-35 Joint Strike Fighter was intended as a quick and affordable way for the United States and its allies to replace thousands of aging F-16s and other warplanes while avoiding the pitfalls of earlier programs.
+RAF FAIRFORD, England, July 10 (Reuters) - Borne of the last downturn in U.S. military spending in the 1990s, Lockheed Martin Corp’s F-35 Joint Strike Fighter was intended as a quick and affordable way for the United States and its allies to replace thousands of aging F-16s and other warplanes while avoiding the pitfalls of earlier programs.

 Nearly two decades and a $166 billion jump in projected costs later, the world’s largest arms program was poised for a high-profile international debut at two British air shows when the Pratt & Whitney engine on one of the jets broke apart and caught fire during a takeoff from a Florida air base.